Address Recognition

-ShipEngine uses machine learning and natural language processing (NLP) to parse addresses data from unstructured text.
+ShipEngine can use machine learning and natural language processing (NLP) to parse addresses data from unstructured text using the /v1/addresses/recognize

-Data often enters your system as unstructured text (for example: emails, SMS messages, support tickets, or other documents).
-ShipEngine's address recognition API saves you from parsing this text and trying to extract the useful data within it.
-Instead, you can simply send us the unstructured text, and we'll return whatever address data it contains.
+Data can often enter your system as unstructured text (as with emails, SMS messages, support tickets, or other documents).
+ShipEngine's address recognition endpoint saves you from parsing this text manually and trying to extract the useful data within it.
+Instead, you can send us the unstructured text and we'll return whatever address data it contains.

-Our machine learning models learn and improve over time, so they become more accurate and better at understanding different writing patterns.
+Our machine learning model learns and improves over time so it becomes more accurate and better at understanding different writing patterns.

 I need to send a package to my friend Amanda Miller’s house at 525 Winchester Blvd in San Jose (that's california, obviously).
 The zip code there is 95128.

-You could send this text to ShipEngine via the PUT /v1/addresses/recognize
+When you send this information to ShipEngine via the /v1/addresses/recognize

 ---|---|